particle-iot/docs/src/content/quickstart/aqmk-project.md

 Air quality monitoring is a common IoT use case, whether gauging dust levels in a workshop or industrial setting, or measuring overall air quality in a public space.
 In this tutorial, you’ll learn how to perform air quality monitoring with the [Particle Air Quality Monitoring kit](https://part.cl/air-quality-kit), display readings on a screen, and publish data to the Particle Device Cloud.

+{{box op="start" cssClass="boxed warningBox"}}
+The air quality monitoring kit has been deprecated.
+This page is no longer maintained and is provided for historical reference only

+The Particle mobile app for iOS will be deprecated in the future.
+The Android app has been deprecated.
+You should use web-based or CLI setup instead.
+{{box op="end"}}

 ## The air quality kit comes with the following things:

 {{box op="start"}}